hashicorp/terraform-website/content/source/docs/enterprise/admin/logging.html.md

     node_id    example-hostname
     resource   generic_node
 ```

-~> **NOTE:** Sending to Google Cloud Platform Cloud Logging is only supported
-when Terraform Enterprise is located within GCP due to how Fluent Bit reads GCP
-credentials.

 ~> **NOTE:** In Terraform Enterprise installations using GCP external services,
 Fluent Bit will have access to the `GOOGLE_SERVICE_CREDENTIALS` environment